SupportingResilientCommunities/Rebuild/README.md

 Background: The original recovers.org platform was written almost entirely between 2012 and 2014.
 Since then, it has been used worldwide and we have learned a lot about how to make it better.
 Meanwhile, the code it was written in is outdated in many respects and inappropriate for many of the feature requests we’ve repeatedly received.
-Therefore, we intend to rebuild the platform from scratch, in a way that is scalable, open-source, and better equipped to integrate future needs, collaboration and compatibility.
+Therefore, we intend to rebuild the platform from scratch, in a way that is scalable and better equipped to integrate future needs, collaboration and compatibility.

 Goals

-● To rebuild the recovers.org platform as an open-source project in order to maximize community (developers, end users, partner organizations) involvement.
+● To rebuild the recovers.org platform as an open and flexible platform in order to maximize community (developers, end users, partner organizations) involvement.

 ● To incorporate multilingual capabilities in every aspect of the rebuild to meet the diverse